 Rise early, fire up that cooktop + start chopping.
-Those flavors will come together deliciously for gameday kick-off time.
+Those flavors will come together deliciously for the weekend.
 This recipe has one bottle IPA beer, by all means use your favorite micro-brew.
 I always advise, only use what you would drink!

 This basic chili recipe combines several flavors of the Southwest.
 Turkey and pork can be substituted for beef.
 Make it vegetarian by using eggplant, squash, and extra onion in place of the meat.